Skip to main content

 7.14. \({ }^{*}\) A spin-1/2 with gyromagnetic ratio \(\gamma\) is placed into the magnetic field \(\mathscr{B}(t)=\mathscr{B}_{0}+\mathscr{B}(t)\) with an arbitrary but relatively small time-dependent component, and is also weakly coupled to a dissipative environment.
 Derive differential equations describing the time evolution of the expectation values of spin’s Cartesian components, at arbitrary temperature.

-This page titled 7.7: Exercise Problems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.7: Exercise Problems is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Konstantin K. Likharev via source content that was edited to the style and standards of the LibreTexts platform.